Rock Your Gigs And Recordings With The Best Banjo Pickup

 #2 Schatten BJ-02 Player Series Banjo Pickup with Jack

-How about a Banjo pickup that actually makes you Banjo sound like a Banjo?
+How about a Banjo pickup that actually makes your Banjo sound like a Banjo?
 The Schatten BJ-02 pickup is not only loud but reproduces the exact tone of your Banjo.
 It also comes at such an affordable price tag which makes it all the more worth your money.

 Excellent Banjo sound

 Most Banjo pickups do a good job of amplifying the sound produced, but only a very few like the Schatten BJ-02 reproduce a natural tone.
 In fact, it is so natural that you won’t need any modification of the output.
+Schatten banjo pickups are generally known to produce amazing sound, but after hearing it for ourselves even we were surprised.
+The quality is excellent.

 One size fits all